 ESG and sustainability

-At least once annually, the Board holds a meeting devoted to strategic planning, including identifying and addressing strategic risks and potential opportunities and evaluating matters such as ESG, sustainability and energy transition.
+At least once annually, the Board holds a meeting devoted to strategic planning, which includes identifying and addressing strategic risks and potential opportunities and evaluating matters such as ESG, sustainability and energy transition

 Our executive compensation program focuses on pay-for-performance to align NuStar’s strategic priorities and management’s interests with those of our investors.
-We base our philosophy for compensating our executive officers on the belief that a significant portion of executive compensation should be incentive-based and determined by both the performance of NuStar and each executive’s individual performance.
+We believe that a significant portion of executive compensation should be incentive-based and determined by both the performance of NuStar and each executive’s individual performance.

 86% of compensation at risk for CEO